Texas Porch

 Oil and gas drilling in Midland County is regulated by the Railroad Commission

-The Railroad Commission of Texas issues drilling permits and oversees oil and gas operations throughout the Permian Basin, including Midland County.
+The Railroad Commission of Texas issues drilling permits and oversees oil and gas operations across the Permian Basin, and it runs a District 8 field office right in Midland.

 Midland County · Flood Risk